dutchwebs/dw-cms/README.md

 - Open initial-setup.php in your web browser, this will create a new database and import tables and example data for the cms

-- Now you can open https://yourwebsite.com/dw-cms/ and your website should come up.
+- Now you can open website-root/dw-cms/ and your website should come up.

-- To login to the cms and change your content please visit: https://yourwebsite.com/dw-cms/cms
+- To login to the cms and change your content please visit: website-root/dw-cms/cms

 Good luck and enjoy (-:

+For an easy & free way of testing this cms please visit: https://dutchwebs.com/dutchwebs-cms